FreunzWa/FW_sync/medicine/paediatrics/Medical/respiratory_conditions.md

     + %high pitched sounds
     + FTT
     + difficult feeding
-    + choking while feeding
+    + choking while feeding, and the breathing gets worse @feeding or cyring.
+    + get worse as they get more active of the
     + apnoea
     + pulling in neck and chest with eeach breath
     + cyanosis
     + GERD
     + I
-        * NPL - nasopharyngolaryngoscopy to visualise vocal cords
+        * NPL - nasopharyngolaryngoscopy to visualise vocal cords.  (endoscopy without anaesthetic)
-        * %follow with Xray neck, airway fluoroscopy, microlaryngoscopy, bronchocoscopy, pH prove and esophagogastrroduodenoescopy, functional endscopic evaluation of swallow
+        * %follow with Xray neck, airway fluoroscopy, microlaryngoscopy, bronchocoscopy (requires GA), pH prove and esophagogastrroduodenoescopy, functional endscopic evaluation of swallow
 - treatment
     + 90% self resolving 18-20 months.
     + @severe